josemejias11/jdmqademo/README.md

 # JDM QA Demo Application

-A full-stack task management application with authentication built using React, TypeScript, and Express.
+A full-stack task management application with authentication built using React, TypeScript, Express, and Bootstrap.

 ## Project Overview